nickryall/ampersand-remote-pagination-example/README.md

 # Remote Pagination Example with Ampersand JS

-Barebones example for handling pagination.
+Barebones example for handling pagination of articles returned from an API.

 Assumes the API returns an object with `totalRecords` which is a count of all the records and a `data` array with the current `page` of items.
 Of course the names of these fields can be different as long as the corresponsing props are changed in the front-end models.